 The Department of Public Utilities (DPU) is the state agency responsible for regulating utility companies.
-DPU regulates gas, electric, and privately owned water companies (but not municipal water companies).1 Telephone companies are regulated by the Department of Telecommunications and Cable (DTC) and operate under a slightly different set of regulations.2
+DPU regulates gas, electric, privately owned water companies (but not municipal water companies).
+Landline telephone companies are regulated by the Department of Telecommunications and Cable (DTC) and operate under a slightly different set of regulations.